Skip to content

 Creates a Job if it does not already exist and reports completion status.

-Returns: (true, nil) when the Job has a Complete condition with status True; (false, nil) when the Job exists but is still running; (false, error) when the Job has permanently failed (e.g. exceeded backoffLimit); (false, error) on unexpected API failures.
+Returns: (true, nil) when the Job has a Complete condition with status True and its re-run key is unchanged; (false, nil) when the Job exists but is still running, or was deleted and re-created because its re-run key changed; (false, error) wrapping ErrJobFailed when the Job has permanently failed (e.g. exceeded backoffLimit) and its re-run key is unchanged; (false, error) on unexpected API failures.

 Behavior: